-About 50 percent of undergraduate students and 70 percent of faculty members are Mennonite affiliated.
-Other students come from approximately 35 different Christian denominations and several world religions, and include strong representations from Catholic, Methodist, Baptist and Lutheran traditions.
+Around 50 percent of students and 70 percent of faculty members are Mennonite affiliated.
+Other students come from approximately 40 different Christian denominations and several world religions, and include strong representations from Catholic, Methodist, Baptist and Lutheran traditions and non-denominational churches.
 All faculty members are active Christians, and many have lived or worked outside the United States, often in church-related mission or service work.
 Students are not required to be Christians to attend Goshen, but must be willing to accept and live by the Goshen College commitment to community standards.
 All who are willing to search for truth with integrity are welcome.